FILLING ORINDA'S 750-SEAT ART DECO THEATER three times in one week is news.

 Blonde Ms. Hedren, wildlife activist, saves beaten circus elephants and big cats — lions, tigers, cougars, black and spotted leopards — through the Roar Foundation providing sanctuary at her Shambal Preserve at Acton (Los Angeles County) a 503(c)(3) organization.
 Call 661-268-0380 to participate.

 A vision in above-knee-length pastel voile blouson and sparkling spangles, Tippi told fun tales of master Hitchcock, as well as the terrifying behavior of some of the birds assaulting her.
 Those having dinner with her during her Orinda visit found her gracious as well as lovely, posing for pictures with the locals.
-And the California Independent Film Festival folks had a surprise for her — In Lafayette, they found a sea foam green Aston Martin convertible from a classic
+And the California Independent Film Festival folks had a surprise for her — In Lafayette, they found a sea foam green Aston Martin convertible from a classic car collector — the car believed to be the very one she drove in that scary movie.

 MORE GOOD NEWS: The CAIFF has joined the Lamorinda Film and Entertainment Foundation (which produced Orinda's successful film festival), thus moving from Livermore closer to the East Bay.